Waters000/Quiz-Game/readme.md

 # Quiz Game

-## Built on Javascript, HTML, CSS and Document Ojbect Manager
+## Built on Javascript, HTML, CSS and Document Object Manager

 ## Quiz game is a fun game that allows a user to test their Javascript knowledge.
 ## Get the question right, earn 10 points.